Exo on the Couch

-Join David again as he has a chat with our senior designer extraordinaire, Pierce O’Brien on a recent project and product debt.
+Join David as he chats with our senior designer extraordinaire, Pierce O’Brien on a recent project and product debt.

-The client was keen to get some input on existing product flow and design an additional component.
-From the start it was evident that this client didn’t have any of the foundational assets that Pierce would need to really get his teeth stuck in.
+The client in question was keen to get input on existing product flow as well as design an additional component.
+From the start, it was evident that this client didn’t have any of the foundational assets that Pierce would need to really get his teeth stuck in.

 The process of building up a product baseline goes into the detail of the research, documenting and sharing the research, then moving into the information architecture and user flows.
 It’s not just designers who need these user flows, but everyone in the team who wants and needs to have an understanding of the product.

-Without doing this it was evident that the client had a lot of gaps, and were relying on a lot of assumptions without the data to understand the goals of the users.
-Without this it was hard to understand user goals and subsequently what the clients product should really look like.
+Without doing this, it was evident that the client had a lot of gaps, and were relying on a lot of assumptions without the data to understand the goals of the users.
+It was hard to understand user goals and subsequently, what the client's product should really look like.

-Obviously there’s a cost associated with creating these foundational design elements, but if not done the potential to accrue product debt is increased.
+There’s a cost associated with creating these foundational design elements, but if not done, the potential to accrue product debt is increased.